OpsMx/standard-isd-gitops/README.md

 kubectl -n opsmx-isd get po -w

-NOTE1: If the pod starting with isd-install-* errors out, please check the logs as follows, replacing the pod-name correctly:
+NOTE-1: If the pod starting with isd-install-* errors out, please check the logs as follows, replacing the pod-name correctly:
 - kubectl -n opsmx-isd logs isd-install-tjzlx -c get-secrets
 - kubectl -n opsmx-isd logs isd-install-tjzlx -c git-clone
 - kubectl -n opsmx-isd logs isd-install-tjzlx -c apply-yamls

-NOTE: It is normal for some pods, specifically oes-ui pod to crash a few times before running.
-However, if isd-spinnaker-halyard-0 pod crashes or errors out, please check the logs of the "create-halyard-local" init container using this commamd:

-kubectl -n opsmx-isd logs isd-spinnaker-halyard-0 -c create-halyard-local
+NOTE-2: It is normal for some pods, specifically oes-ui pod to crash a few times before running.
+However, if isd-spinnaker-halyard-0 pod crashes or errors out, please check the logs of the "create-halyard-local" init container using this commamd: kubectl -n opsmx-isd logs isd-spinnaker-halyard-0 -c create-halyard-local

-11. Access ISD using the URL specified in the values.yaml in step N
+11. Access ISD using the URL specified in the values.yaml in step 5